DiamondLightSource/Savu/doc/source/user_guides/user_training.rst

 In full-field tomography, where the whole region-of-interest is irradiated by the beam simultaneously, time-resolved imaging is becoming increasingly popular.
-In mapping tomography, where a thin beam of x-rays is translated and rotated across the region of interest, multi-modal data collection is common and incorporates a variety of measurements, such as x-ray absorption, diffraction and fluorescence.
+In mapping tomography, where a thin beam of X-rays is translated and rotated across the region of interest, multi-modal data collection is common and incorporates a variety of measurements, such as X-ray absorption, diffraction and fluorescence.

 This wide range of experimental requirements leads to a wider range of software processing requirements.
 Savu, developed in the Data Analysis Group at Diamond Light Source Ltd., is the new tomography data